koderunnersml/website/content/blog/2019-genetic-algorithm-part-3-knapsack-problem.md

 share: true
 type: post
 ---
-Previously, we discussed about Genetic Algorithm(GA) and its working and also saw its simple implementation.
+Previously, we discussed about [Genetic Algorithm(GA)](https://koderunners.ml/blog/2018-introduction-to-genetic-algorithm-part-1-intiution/) and its working and also saw its simple [implementation](https://koderunners.ml/blog/2018-introduction-to-genetic-algorithm-part-2-implementation/).

 This time we will solve a classical problem using GA.
-The problem we wil be solving is Knapsack Problem.
+The problem we will be solving is Knapsack Problem.

 # Problem Statement